Procedures for Determining Suspected Breaches of the Australian Public Service Code of Conduct

 Where an employee who has been suspended from duty is subsequently found not to have breached the Code of Conduct, consideration should be given to whether any salary forgone during the period of suspension is to be reinstated.

-The CEO may decide that it is appropriate to temporarily reassign the employee’s duties.
-Any assignment of duties will be undertaken in accordance with section 25 of the Act.
+The CEO may decide that it is appropriate to temporarily assign the employee different duties.
+Such an assignment of duties will be undertaken in accordance with section 25 of the Act.

-Action to suspend or temporarily re-assign duties may be taken at any time prior to, or during, the alleged misconduct investigation process.
-Suspension or temporary re-assignment of duties while an investigation is proceeding, are administrative actions and not sanctions in themselves.
+Action to suspend or temporarily assign different duties may be taken at any time prior to, or during, the alleged misconduct investigation process.
+Suspension or temporary re-assignment of duties while an investigation is proceeding, are administrative actions and not sanctions.